goldfinch-eng/mono/README.md

 - Note if you want to only run tests for a particular test, then use `it.only` or `describe.only` inside the test file itself, which will focus to only those tests.
 - If you want to run tests for a specific package, say just the protocol contracts, you can use lerna's `--scope` flag e.g. `npm run test -- --scope @goldfinch-eng/protocol`.

+### Testing UID Locally
+- In packages/client/package.json set `"start": "REACT_APP_GCLOUD_FUNCTIONS_URL=\"http://localhost:5001/goldfinch-frontends-dev/us-central1\" react-app-rewired start",`
+- In packages/functions/package.json set `"start": "CHAIN_IDENTIFIER=http://localhost:8545 npm run serve",`
+- In SetupForTesting, disable the `addUsersToGoList()` calls
+- Start the app with mainnet forking `npm run start`
+- Connect with an account that is not golisted and no UID
+- Navigate to `/verify`
+- Use the DevTools and press the `kyc` and set `US`
+- Use the DevTools to fund yourself with eth
+- Refresh page, you should now be able to Create UID

 ### Compiling Smart Contracts
 Generally speaking, you shouldn't need to do this, since the test command automatically compiles.
 But if you need to independently compile, you can run: